sitiulawu/Drag_and_drop/ReadMe.md

 # Step-By-Step Project on How to Create the Drag and Drop using HTML, CSS & JAVASCRIPT

-Welcome to My Drag and Drop project using HTML, CSS & JAVASCRIPT!
-You can check live version here:<br /><br />

 **To do this project, you need a basic understanding of HTML, CSS and JavaScript.**

 ### Links
+You can check live version here:<br />
 - Solution URL: (https://github.com/Daslaw/Drag_and_drop.git)
 - Live Site URL:(https://daslaw.github.io/Drag_and_drop/)